 The Mackenzie River is the largest source of terrestrial particles entering the Arctic Ocean (see Doxaran2015 and references therein).
 During the past decades, temperature rise, permafrost thawing, coastal erosion, and increasing river runoff have contributed to intensifying the export of terrestrial carbon by the Mackenzie River to the Arctic Ocean (e.g. Tank2016).
 Furthermore, the environmental changes currently happening in the Arctic may have profound impacts on the biogeochemical cycling of this exported carbon.
 On one hand, reduction in sea-ice extent and thickness expose a larger fraction of the ocean surface to higher solar radiations and increase the mineralization of this carbon into atmospheric CO2 through photo-degradation (Miller1995, Belanger2006).
 On the other hand, the possible increase in nutrients brought by Arctic rivers may contribute to higher autotrophic production and sequestration of organic carbon (Tremblay2014).

 Given that these production and removal processes are operating simultaneously, the fate of arctic river carbon transiting toward the Arctic Ocean is not entirely clear.
 Hence, detailed studies about these processes are needed to determine if the Arctic Ocean will become a biological source or a sink of atmospheric CO2.
 With regard to this question, the MALINA oceanographic expedition was designed to document and get insights on the stocks and the processes controlling carbon fluxes in the Mackenzie River and the Beaufort Sea.
-Specifically, the main objective of the MALINA oceanographic expedition was to determine how (1) primary production, (2) bacterial activity and (3) organic matter photo-oxidation influence carbon fluxes and cycling in Canadian Beaufort Sea.
+Specifically, the main objective of the MALINA oceanographic expedition was to determine how (1) primary production, (2) bacterial activity and (3) organic matter photo-oxidation influence carbon fluxes and cycling in the Canadian Beaufort Sea.
 In this article, we present an overview of an extensive and comprehensive data set acquired from a coordinated international sampling effort conducted in the Mackenzie River and in the Beaufort Sea in August 2009.

 2. Study area, environmental conditions and sampling strategy